Monday, December 1, 2025

 HIKES

 With cooler temperatures and longer to-do lists around the house, we tend to stick closer to home in December.
 Local State Parks are among our favorite destinations, Paris Mountain being an obvious one as it’s only 20 minutes away.
-Rose Hill Plantation State Historic Site hosts a Victorian-style Christmas December 2-3rd, and Table Rock presents a special, ticketed performance by four-time Grammy winning instrumentalist Andy Leftwich on December 15th.
+Rose Hill Plantation State Historic Site hosts a Victorian-style Christmas December 2-3rd, and Table Rock presents Santa at the Lodge on December 6th.

-Or head to Lake Conestee Nature Preserve, for the Christmas Crafts and Campfire event on December 2nd.
+Or head to Lake Conestee Nature Preserve, for one of their winter events.
 We love hiking the trails in all different seasons, but winter is one of our favorites because there are no mosquitos, it isn’t hot, and it’s a relative wilderness just outside of the city.
-Check out one of the guided bird walks, too!

 WEEKEND GETAWAYS

-There are still tickets available to ride the Great Smoky Mountain Railway Polar Express, and Bryson City goes all out for the holidays!
+There are still a few last tickets available to ride the Great Smoky Mountain Railway Polar Express, and Bryson City goes all out for the holidays!
 Visit the train museum, then board the historic train for a 1¼ hour ride to visit Santa at the North Pole.

 For a destination a little closer to home, head to Asheville for the Grove Park Inn gingerbread competition.
 Christmas at Grove Park Inn is full of twinkling lights, Christmas music, and surprises around every corner in the 100 year old hotel.